andyLaurito92/books-summaries/cracking-coding-interview/chapter1-arrays-and-strings/arrays-and-strings.md

 This info is coming from the algorithms-part2 coursera course (Robert Sedgewick)

+This section is divided into 2 subparts:
+1. *Tries implementation:* Instead of using normal dictionaries, which we already know that when using hash functions are O(k) for a k constant, we will try to use a trie because of the following: In order to find a value given a key string, we need to read the entire string!
+Therefore, finding a value in a dictionary where the keys are string is O(len(str))

+The question is: Can we do better?
+Yes, with tries

+2. Substring search, this is, given a pattern M and a text S, we want to find how many times the pattern N repeats in S. Usually, len(M) <<< len(S).
+Algorithms we will study in this section:
+- Knuth-Morris-Pratt
+- Deterministic finite automaton
+- Bayer-moore
+- Rabin-Karp

+## Tries

 ## Substring search

 Goal: Find pattern of length M in a text of length N. Typically N >> M